ec-son/snapjson/README.md

 ### $nin Operator

-In this example, we retrieve the documents where the age field do not contain the given values.
+In this example, we retrieve the documents where the age field doesn't contain the given values.

 ```typescript
 await studentsCollection.find({ age: { $nin: [20, 30, 40] } });